samusdimitriy/SamusDimitriy/README.md

 ## Hobbies

 In my free time, I like to play the saxophone and continue learning jazz.
 I follow the development of artificial intelligence.
-In the future, I want to learn one more language, maybe Python.
-I'm interested in investing.
+I'm currently learning Python.

 ## Soft Skills